dotnet/docs/docs/csharp/tutorials/intro-to-csharp/object-oriented-programming.md

   - Can have a negative balance, but not be greater in absolute value than the credit limit.
   - Will incur an interest charge each month where the end of month balance is not 0.
 - A gift card account:
-  - Can be refilled once each month, on the last day of the month.
+  - Can be refilled with a specified amount once each month, on the last day of the month.

 You can see that all three of these account types have an action that take places at the end of each month.
 However, each account type does different tasks.
 You use *polymorphism* to implement this code.
 You'll create a single `virtual` method in the `BankAccount` class: